anaghgg/Contacts-App/README.md

 6.Find other contacts who live nearby a selected contact.
   Option to merge selected contact with someone who lives nearby also provided.

+Improvements in this version:

+1. Alert Dialog for "Delete" option
+2. IntentService for operations related to finding or merging contacts living nearby